-Factbox: Where are people around the world protesting over George Floyd?
+Factbox: Where are people round the world protesting over George Floyd?

-(Reuters) - The killing of black man George Floyd in the United States, with a white policeman’s knee on his neck, has triggered worldwide protests against racism and brutality.
+(Reuters) - The death of African American George Floyd in the United States, after a police officer pressed a knee into his neck while detaining him, has triggered worldwide protests against racism and brutality.

+Authorities in some countries are objecting to the rallies, on grounds they may heighten risk of COVID-19 infection.

-Here are some of the latest demonstrations planned outside the United States:
+Here are some of the latest demonstrations outside the United States:

 Friday, June 5

+TILBURG/EINDHOVEN - The Netherlands has seen the largest anti-racism rallies in living memory this week, with thousands coming out across the nation.
+More protests were planned for Tilburg and Eindhoven on Friday.

+CANBERRA - Demonstrators marched to Parliament House during a Black Lives Matter protest, social media images showed, despite Australian authorities’ disapproval due to the risk of coronavirus infection.

-MONROVIA - Liberians to show support for Floyd.
+MONROVIA - Liberians were to show support for Floyd.

-OSLO - Demonstration in front of U.S. Embassy.
-Authorities say only 50 people can gather and must keep distances to prevent COVID-19 infections.
+OSLO - Several hundred people protested in front of the U.S. Embassy and the Norwegian Parliament.
+Authorities say only 50 people can gather.
+TV footage showed protesters were not following the recommended 1-metre social distancing guidelines.
+Most appeared to wear masks.

 OTTAWA - An anti-racism demonstration called “No Peace Until Justice” to be staged in front of U.S. Embassy.

-ROME - Italians hold demonstration against police brutality in solidarity with Floyd.
+ROME - Italians to hold demonstration against police brutality in solidarity with Floyd.

 VIENNA - Banners to be held near U.S. Embassy.

-THESSALONIKI, Greece - Solidarity protest by self-proclaimed anarchist groups.
+THESSALONIKI - Solidarity protest by self-proclaimed anarchist groups in Greece.

 Saturday, June 6